BSc MBS PhD(NUI Galway)

 Hamizah Abd Hamid (2017).
 The entrepreneurship process of ethnic immigrant enterpreneurs.
 (Supervisors: André Everett, Conor O'Kane)

 Regina Maniam (2014).
-Roles of universities in clusters – The University of Otago and the Dunedin ICT cluster. (with André Everett)
+Roles of universities in clusters – The University of Otago and the Dunedin ICT cluster. (with André Everett) - completed with distinction.

 - New Zealand Institute of Directors